KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/Sequences/index.md

 # Main and Optimum Solution
-After a couple of days failing I heard from a friend that there are ways to solve recursive functions with generating functinos of sequences.
+After a couple of days of failing, I heard from a friend that there are ways to solve recursive functions by generating functions of sequences.
 I searched and studied a lot about them and found some useful resources.
 <br>
 [Generating functions](https://en.wikipedia.org/wiki/Generating_function): In [mathematics](https://en.wikipedia.org/wiki/Mathematics "Mathematics"), a **generating function** is a way of encoding an [infinite sequence](https://en.wikipedia.org/wiki/Infinite_sequence "Infinite sequence") of numbers (`an`) by treating them as the [coefficients](https://en.wikipedia.org/wiki/Coefficient "Coefficient") of a [formal power series](https://en.wikipedia.org/wiki/Formal_power_series "Formal power series").
 This series is called the generating function of the sequence.
-By generating functions we can calculate coefficients of specific element of sequence `an` which is actually `f(n)`.
+By generating functions we can calculate the coefficient of a specific element of sequence `an` which is actually `f(n)`.
 Actually we have linear recurrence function and after further studies I realized that we can also solve these functions with generating functions and find `f(20000000)` which is what we want
 <br>
-I used wolfram engine for linux to find the generating function of this recurrance equation.\
+I used the wolfram engine for Linux to find the generating function of this recurrence equation.
-Here is the generating function of our lineare recurrance function:
+Here is the generating function of our linear recurrence function:
 ```bash
 kourosh@irvm-69871:~/ctf/1$ wolframscript
 Wolfram Language 13.0.1 Engine for Linux x86 (64-bit)